-A hugely topical issue in licensing law, Cumulative Impact Policies can present a barrier to licensing your proposed new site.
+A hugely topical issue in licensing law, Cumulative Impact Policies can present a real barrier to licensing new venues.
 Many local authorities have implemented these policies in their town and city centres as a response to a high concentration of licensed premises and the problems this can create in terms of crime, disorder and anti-social behaviour.

-However, we are firmly of the belief that these policies should not prevent high quality, responsible operators from opening new licenced premises.
-Indeed, we believe that authorities should encourage this, in order to raise the bar in problematic areas.
+However, we are firmly of the belief that these policies should not prevent high quality, responsible operators from opening new licensed premises.
+Indeed, we believe that authorities should encourage this in order to raise the bar in problematic areas.
 A high quality operator attracts the right kind of customer and can encourage others in the area to raise their standards.

 Nonetheless, responsible authorities consistently object to applications for new licences within these areas, meaning that, almost universally, a hearing is required in respect of such applications.
 We have represented numerous applicants in hearings of applications for new licences in Cumulative Impact areas, and have an impressive track record of success.